timothypratley/justice/README.md

 The rule registry will always reflect the code.

 The main justice convention of `defrule` is intentionally "closed".
-However, the justice system is "open" to extension via modifying the global rule registry.
+However, the justice system is "open" to extension via `register-rule`.

 ## Developing